 Don’t have a financial plan?
 Hand in hand with your partner, follow these key steps:

-- Take KeyBank’s survey to get a better understanding of where you currently stand and where you’d like to be.
+- Schedule time to take KeyBank’s survey to get a better understanding of where you currently stand and where you’d like to be

 - Write down your goals.
 By thinking about your goals, you can identify what’s most important to you and personalize your plan.